LAST UPDATED: April 8, 2021

 Cordless radar detectors make it easier to install the device inside a vehicle without worrying about cord management.
 You can mount the detector nearly anywhere in the vehicle for the best results.
 Given the battery power, however, you will need to keep the device charged.
 The device may also remain on when the car turns off.
-Unfortunately, there aren't any cordless detectors right now that offer the same level of performance as corded and custom options.

 False Alert Filtering

 False alerts are a common issue with radar detectors.
 Radar detectors pick up not only police radar guns, but they also detect various sources of radar including speed signs on the side of the road, automatic door openers in drugstores, and radar-based collision avoidance systems built into many newer vehicles.
 That is why most detectors come with different modes that change the sensitivity and selectivity of the receiver.
 City modes, for example, adjust the receiver in urban environments to filter out more common signal sources, reducing false alerting.
 Highway modes, on the other hand, decrease the selectivity.
 A detector with GPS tagging can automatically change the modes, depending on the vehicle’s location (in addition to remembering camera locations).
 Some modes can also detect other things like red light cameras.

 In addition to alerting you to radar threats, radar detectors with GPS typically have an updateable database that can give you advanced warning to ticket-issuing red light cameras and speed cameras.